erinijapranckeviciene/dnpatterntools/source/README.txt

 #    These programs depend on SeqAn library.
 #    Therefore, the SeqAn library has to be either installed or made available.
 #    One posibility that works with make is to get the SeqAn library headers
-#    into the current directory by svn (although this is not a best practice).
+#    into the current directory by svn (not a best practice).
 #    The best is to use cmake (the 3rd option).
 If core programs are to be used with
-#    the tools (shell scripts) than they should be prefixed by dnp-*.
+#    the tools than they should be prefixed by dnp-*.
 #
 #       cd source
 #       svn checkout https://github.com/seqan/seqan/trunk/include